akellai/Crestron-KNX/README.md

 Crestron SIMPL# module to work natively with KNX IP Tunneling protocol This allows working directly with generic IP KNX routers

-The idea is to convert EIB telegrams to strings in a text format like "1/2/3:1:00" and vuise versa.
+The idea is to convert EIB telegrams to strings in a text format like "1/2/3:1:00" and vice versa.

 some random comments:
 - Reconnect logic is not implemeted in the module.
 It's easy to add with an oscillator (enabled as soon as 'Not Connected' signal goes high)